 Request for proposal (RFP) scoring isn’t high on most people’s list of favorite pastimes … but it’s far too important to ignore if you want to effectively evaluate vendors.
-To get weighted scoring right, you have to consider:
+To get RFP scoring right, you have to consider:

 - What you want to score in your RFP responses (priorities and requirements).

-● How you’re going to score them (type of scale, weight)
+- How you’re going to score the vendor requirements (type of scale, weight).

-● Who is going to do the scoring (resources)
+- Who is going to do the scoring (team and resources).

 We find people mostly get into scoring problems when they’re not exactly sure what kind of information they want from vendors.
 Which is why the first step to efficient scoring is understanding the difference between a request for information (RFI) and an RFP.